-The borrowings under our credit agreement are collateralized by substantially all of the Company's assets, including accounts receivable, inventory and property and equipment, and we are subject to certain operating limitations commonly applicable to a loan of this type, which, among other things, place limitations on indebtedness, liens, investments, mergers and acquisitions, dispositions of assets, cash dividends, stock repurchases and transactions with affiliates.
-A minimum fixed charge coverage ratio must be tested on a pro forma basis prior to consummation of certain significant business transactions outside the Company's ordinary course of business.
+The borrowings under our credit agreement are collateralized by substantially all of our assets, including accounts receivable, inventory and property and equipment, and we are subject to certain operating limitations commonly applicable to a loan of this type, which, among other things, place limitations on indebtedness, liens, investments, mergers and acquisitions, dispositions of assets, cash dividends, stock repurchases and transactions with affiliates.
+A minimum FCCR must be tested on a pro forma basis prior to consummation of certain significant business transactions outside the Company's ordinary course of business.
 These restrictions may limit management's ability to operate our business in accordance with management's discretion, which could limit our ability to pursue certain strategic objectives.